mattbucknall/subreg/README.md

 - Written in ANSI C - SubReg should run on more or less any platform
 - No external dependencies
 - No internal use of statically or dynamically allocated memory structures
-- Very light use of system stack with parameterized recursion limit
+- Very light use of system stack with configurable recursion limit
-- Regular expressions are interpreted directly
+- Supports captures

 ## Syntax